Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 For more information on Network Message ID, see [message tracking logs](../../../ExchangeServer/mail-flow/transport-logs/message-tracking.md) in Exchange Servers; [contents of email headers; Interpreting email headers](https://support.microsoft.com/office/view-internet-message-headers-in-outlook-cd039382-dc6e-4264-ac74-c048563d212c) in Outlook.

-##### Examples of commands
+There are commands that enable you to locate the Network Message ID.
+These commands are specific to Exchange Online.

-Examples of commands you can execute in Exchange Online to locate or track the Network Message ID are provided below:
+Examples of such commands are provided below:

 **Example 1**: